seamusgould/WhatsUpApp/doc/vision.md

 - Displaying a map of the locations of events on campus.
 - Allowing users to upload information on a future event.
 - Allowing users to view events that are already happening on campus.
-- An upvote and downvote mechanism that can be saved to identify the relibaility of a user.
+- An upvote and downvote mechanism that can be saved to identify the reliability of a user.
 - One constraint that we have is that we want the time of the app to be as fast as possible, tht is, make it work in less than three seconds to upload and view an event.
 - Making a database that can keep track of users and verify that students are using the app.